rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 A kubeconfig can be created for more than one cluster at a time by specifying a list of cluster names in the `spec.clusters` field.
 Note: Cluster names can be retrieved by listing `clusters.management.cattle.io` resources.

+The `metadata.name` and `metadata.generateName` fields are ignored and the name of the new Kubeconfig is automatically generated using the prefix `kubeconfig-`.

 The `spec.currentContext` field can be used to set the cluster name that will be set as the current context in the kubeconfig.
 If the `spec.currentContext` field is not set, then the first cluster in the `spec.clusters` list will be used as the current context.
 For ACE-enabled clusters that don't have an FQDN set, the first control plane node will be used as the current context.